muhammedmokbel/pizza-app/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-To use the registration functionality for your own project, you need to use your own database.
-You can use any SQL database you wish and you adapt it to this project.
-I am using [Turso](https://turso.tech/) database.
-To have your own database you need to register and set it up by provided information.
-I recommend you to use their [documentation](https://docs.turso.tech/sdk/ts/quickstart).

 ## Goals <a id="goals"></a>

 The main goal of this project is to get better at React and experience what it's like to work on something that feels more like a real project.
 In the past, I've mostly worked on small pieces of code that didn't do much on their own.
 With this project, I want to step into different shoes – not just as a coder, but as someone who's building something useful and someone who's going to use it.